TonnyL/Awesome_APIs/README.md

 ### Design
 + [Dribbble](http://developer.dribbble.com/v1/) - Access to buckets, projects, shots, teams, users, jobs data.
-+ [Behance](https://www.behance.net/dev/api/endpoints/) - Get infomation of projects, creatives to follow, creative fields, users, collections.
++ [Behance](https://www.behance.net/dev/api/endpoints/) - Get information of projects, creatives to follow, creative fields, users, collections.
 + [deviantART](https://www.deviantart.com/developers/) - Allows to get data of deviantart.com.

 ### Development
 + [ARTIK Cloud](https://developer.artik.cloud/documentation/api-reference/) - The ARTIK Cloud API provides access to the ARTIK Cloud platform.
-+ [AskZiggy](https://www.ask-ziggy.net/NLPPortal/Account/Login?ReturnUrl=%2fNLPPortal%2fApplication%2fIndex) - Ask Ziggy develops speech enabled mobile applications and allows developers to integrate their technology through a REST-Based API.
 + [AT&T M2X](https://m2x.att.com/developer/documentation/v2/overview) - M2X's RESTful API streamlines the connection between devices and the M2X service, allowing you to build applications and services that leverage time-series data analytics and distributed, high-availability time-series data storage, to deliver meaningful information to your customers and end-users and build IOT and M2M solutions without managing your own storage infrastructure.
 + [Bitbucket](https://developer.atlassian.com/cloud/bitbucket/) - Bitbucket is a web-based hosting service that is owned by Atlassian, used for source code and development projects that use either Mercurial or Git revision control systems.
 + [bitly](https://dev.bitly.com/) - bitly is the easiest and most fun way to save, share and discover links from around the web.